-The object of Criminal Procedure Code is to provide a machinery for the punishment of offenders against the substantive Criminal law.
+The object of the Criminal Procedure Code is to provide a machinery for the punishment of offenders against the substantive Criminal law.

-In layman terms, the Criminal Procedure Code lays (CrPC) lays down the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is IPC (Indian Penal Code) or other Criminal law legislations.
+In layman terms, the Criminal Procedure Code (CrPC) lays down the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is IPC (Indian Penal Code) or other Criminal law legislations.

-All offences are covered by Criminal Procedure Code (CrPC), and separately are mentioned in Indian Penal Code.
+All offences are covered by the Criminal Procedure Code (CrPC), and separately are mentioned in Indian Penal Code.
 For example: Murder, Theft, Kidnapping, Rape, Forgery, etc.

 The legal meaning and the constitution of a criminal offence is provided in the I.P.C.
 The Procedure of initiating proceeding/Prosecution for a criminal offence is provided in Criminal Procedure Code (CrPC).
 CrPC provides the manner and place, where investigation inquiry and trial of an offence shall take place.